+BRIEF SUMMARY:

-BRIEF SUMMARY: House Bill 5533 would amend the Public Health Code to revise the regulation of physician's assistants (PAs).
+House Bill 5533 would amend the Public Health Code to revise the regulation of physician's assistants (PAs).

 According to the bill sponsor, the bill would remove terms such as "supervision" and "delegation," which do not accurately describe the physician-physician's assistant relationship, from current law, and modernize the language to reflect a team-based approach.
-It would add physician's assistants to the list of authorized "prescribers" under the Code; provide that the medical, osteopathic, and podiatric boards may restrict certain medical care services within a practice agreement if that service requires extensive experience or poses serious risks to the health of patients; and prescribe penalties for failure to comply with a practice agreement.
+It adds physician's assistants to the list of authorized "prescribers" under the Code, and provides that the medical, osteopathic, and podiatric boards may restrict certain medical care services within a practice agreement, if that service requires extensive experience or poses serious risks to the health of patients.